jacobdensford/jacobdensford.com/fell/running-the-game.md

 NPCs default to having d4 in each ability and 3 HP.
 If an NPC is meant to be exceptionally easy to overcome, lower their HP.
 If they're competent, give them d6s and 5 HP.
 If they're particularly strong, smart, or magical; raise that ability's die to d8, or even higher, and bump their HP up by 1 or 2.
 If what they're good at is more specific, give them a skill.
 If they're tough, give them armor.
 If they're quick, give them more HP.

-## Optional Rules

-All rules are optional.
-These, especially so.

-### Customizing Backgrounds

-PCs may create their own backgrounds, gaining one skill of their choice and purchasing equipment worth 60 coin.

-### Longer Dice Ladder
+## Longer Dice Ladder

 If you have access to wacky dice or a digital dice roller, you may want to add some extra rungs to the dice ladder.
 For example, if using dice from [DCC](https://goodman-games.com/dungeon-crawl-classics-rpg/), the ladder would look like this:

 **d3 → d4 → d5 → d6 → d7 → d8 → d10 → d12 → etc**

+Adding more dice makes PC progression slower but allows for more granularity and customization.

 ## Converting OSR Material